stackbit/jamstackthemes/content/theme/hugo-onetwothree.md

   - No Cms
 date: 2017-11-02T18:03:28.000Z
 github_branch: master
-description: 'A responsive minimalist theme for Hugo that is simple as 1, 2, 3'
+description: A responsive minimalist theme for Hugo that is simple as 1, 2, 3
 stale: true
 ---